chyok/st/README.md

 ## Command

 `st`
-start transer server, waiting transfer.
+start a receive server and display a QR code., waiting for upload.

 `st [filename|foldername]`
-transfer file or folder to all servers on the LAN.
+start a send server and display a QR code., waiting for download.

 `st -p [port]`
-manually specify the service port, the default is 9999.
+manually specify the service port and multicast port, the default is 53333.

 ## License